callstack/reassure/.changeset/purple-jokes-rhyme.md

 '@callstack/reassure-measure': minor
 ---

-Added a `dropOutliers` option to detect and drop statistical outliers
+Added a `removeOutliers` option to detect and drop statistical outliers